What is radiation?

 The effects of radiation on human health

-Radioactive substances enter the human body through the air (during the respiratory process), as well as when eating food and water, which were initially irradiated with a stream of radiation rays.
+Radioactive substances enter the human body through air (during the respiratory process), as well as when eating food and water, which were initially irradiated with a stream of gamma rays.
 The most dangerous radiation, perhaps, is internal.
-It is carried out for the purpose of treating certain diseases when using radioisotopes in medical diagnostics.
+It is carried out for purpose of treating certain diseases when using radioisotopes in medical diagnostics.

 Types of radiation

 In order to answer the question of what radiation is as clear as possible, one should consider its varieties.
-By nature and effects on humans, there are several types of radiation:
+By nature and effects on humans, there are several types:

 Beta particles are ordinary electrons.

 X-rays are, perhaps, the most safe form of radiation.
-In essence it is similar to gamma radiation.
-However, the most striking example of X-ray irradiation can be called the Sun, which illuminates our planet.
-Thanks to the atmosphere people are protected from high background radiation.
+In essence it is similar to gamma rays.
+However, most striking example of X-ray irradiation can be called the Sun, which illuminates our planet.
+Thanks to the atmosphere people are protected from high background radioactivity.

 Radiation protection and its types